Fairmont Summer School 2020

-Fairmont Prep’s Summer Program is open to the public and offers a variety of for-credit UC-Approved courses.
-On-Campus courses meet Tuesday through Thursday and students will sign-in to Fairmont’s online Learning Management System to complete the remainder of the coursework each week.
-Fairmont is also pleased to continue offering an expanding list of rigorous, relevant, and engaging online high school summer school courses.
-All of our online courses include instructional presentations, informative videos, online texts, interactive assignments, engaging discussions, and timely, personalized feedback from our specially trained teachers.
+Fairmont Prep’s Summer Program is open to the public and offers an expansive list of rigorous, relevant, and engaging for-credit UC-Approved courses.
+All summer school courses at Fairmont Prep Academy will be conducted through remote learning to ensure the safety of our students and faculty.
+Remote courses include instructional presentations, informative videos, online texts, interactive assignments, engaging discussions, and timely, personalized feedback from our specially trained teacher.

 Dates & Pricing